BenQ (ZOWIE) XL2540

 Like LightBoost, MBR strobes the backlight once per refresh interval.
 In contrast to LightBoost and ULMB, however, MBR neither uses a special LC panel update timing nor does it adapt overdrive parameters according to the vertical pixel position; this makes MBR potentially inferior to Lightboost and ULMB.

-As mentionned earlier already, MBR is not available through the standard OSD menu, but can only be activated and customized through the service menu or through the DDC control interface (VCP code 40h: Blur reduction on/off, 41h: Intensity, 42h: Area).
+As mentionned earlier already, MBR is not available through the standard OSD menu but can only be activated and customized through the service menu or through the DDC control interface (VCP code 40h: Blur reduction on/off, 41h: Intensity, 42h: Area).
 MBR works with 100 Hz up to 240 Hz but not with 60 Hz or below.

 The Brightness setting in the standard OSD controls the brightness by modulating the LED current.
 In order to partially compensate for the LEDs not being switched on for most of the time, the LED current in MBR mode is boosted to about 360% of the LED current in the flicker-free mode (as inferred from luminance measurements, so the actual differences in LED currents might be even higher because of a non-linear relation between LED current and emitted luminance).

 The Area setting controls the delay of the strobe with respect to the time when the first pixel line is updated, ranging from 0 (no delay) to 100 (maximum delay).
 The maximum delay is defined by the strobe ending when the first pixel line (of the next frame) is updated.
 Note that a long delay does not necessarily mean high input lag.
 Because what is a long delay for the current screen refresh is actually a short delay for the next screen refresh.
-This is because a given strobe is not bound to a specific refresh period; a strobe doesn't care, so to speak, whether it "sees" the current frame or the previous or the next.
+This is because a given strobe is not bound to a specific refresh period; a strobe doesn't care, so to speak, whether it "highlights" the current frame or the previous or the next.
 Moreover, when talking about input lag, the actual input lag value always depends on the pixel line which is used for measuring input lag and how far the pixel state has to have changed before claiming a state change.

 AMA is BenQ's implementation of overdrive and only two AMA modes are provided (besides AMA=off), which are dubbed High and Premium.
 Premium is just good for getting the response times down to the values advertised by BenQ, nothing one would like to use for real.
 This leaves only the AMA=High setting which, however, is still too aggressive.
-A much finer overdrive control is available through the OD GAIN parameter in the factory menu (same as with the BenQ XL2730Z), but this setting is lost after power-cycling the monitor or even just changing the screen resolution or frame rate.
+A much finer overdrive control is available through the OD GAIN parameter in the factory menu (same as with the BenQ XL2730Z), but this setting is lost after power-cycling the monitor or even by just changing the screen resolution or frame rate.

 Which OD GAIN values the AMA settings (High, Premium) translate to, depends on the current refresh rate: